tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 Welcome and thanks for visiting!
 AdNauseam is a completely non-profit, volunteer-run project.
 And we REALLY do need your help!

-If you're interested in helping, but not sure how/where to start, send an email to adnauseam-@-rednoise-dot-com and tell us about your skills and interests.
+If you're interested in helping, but not sure how/where to start, send an email to adnauseam-at-rednoise.org and tell us about your skills and interests.

 ### Getting Started